-Overall, the Irish economy has shown resilience over the past few years, particularly in the face of the pandemic, Brexit and the uncertain global macroeconomic backdrop.
-A slowdown in the MNE sector, elevated inflation and significant monetary policy tightening from the ECB weighed on Irish growth in 2023.
-Looking forward, the Irish economy is projected to register positive GDP growth in 2024 and 2025.
-The Central Bank is projecting GDP growth of 2.5 per cent. in 2024 and 4.5 per cent. in 2025.
-(Central Bank of Ireland, December 2023).
-Meanwhile, the Economic and Social Research Institute (ESRI) is forecasting GDP growth of 2.3 per cent. in 2024 (ESRI, December 2023).
+Overall, the Irish economy has shown resilience over the past number of years, particularly in the face of the pandemic, Brexit and the uncertain global macroeconomic backdrop.
+A slowdown in the MNE sector, elevated inflation and significant monetary policy tightening from the ECB weighed on Irish growth in 2023, but a solid rebound then ensued in 2024.
+Looking forward, the Irish economy is projected to register positive GDP growth in 2025 and 2026.
+The Central Bank is projecting GDP growth of 4.2 per cent. in 2025 and 4.5 per cent. in 2026.
+(Central Bank of Ireland, December 2024).
+Meanwhile, the Economic and Social Research Institute (ESRI) is forecasting GDP growth of 4.5 per cent. in 2025 (ESRI, December 2024).